-Prerequisite: SRM 602 (p.
-327), SRM 603 (p.
-327), and SRM 625 (p.
-328) or equivalents.
+Prerequisite: SRM 602, SRM 603, and SRM 625.
 Acquaint students with the major applications and issues related to multilevel modeling.
 Gain the skills necessary for conducting and interpreting studies involving multilevel modeling.

 SRM 627 - Survey Research Methods (3)

 Prerequisites: SRM 600, SRM 602 and PSY 674 or equivalent.
 Covers the uses of surveys, the process involved in designing and implementing a survey study, and general issues related to survey research.